Diarrhea in dogs: causes, symptoms and treatment options

 Place the pumpkin puree in a bowl and add 1 teaspoon of zeolite.

-Stir the mixture well until the zeolite is evenly distributed throughout the pumpkin puree.
+Stir the mixture well until the zeolite is evenly distributed in the pumpkin puree.

 3. Serve: